elunna/nerfhack-changelog/README.md

 * Ogresmasher can also hurtle light-weight monsters (Evil)
 * Werebane provides protection from shapechangers when wielded
 * The Sceptre of Might grants steadfastness when wielded
+* The Sceptre of Might gets a bonus on all monsters (this is to compensate for the difficulty in enchanting it due to its magic resistance)
 * The Longbow of Diana confers half physical damage when wielded
 * Increased Mjollnir's wakeup radius when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xnh)